MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 > [!NOTE]
 > The first argument to `PullItemsAsync` is the OData query that indicates which records to pull to the device.
 It's better to modify the service to only return records specific to the user rather than to create complex queries on the client side.

-The options (defined by the `PullOptions` object) do not generally need to be set.
+The options (defined by the `PullOptions` object) don't generally need to be set.
 Options include:

 * `PushOtherTables` - if set to true, all tables are pushed.
 * `QueryId` - a specific query ID to use rather than the generated one.